 (d) At intermediate stages, when the strength or stability of the falsework may have been adversely affected by environmental or other loading conditions or unauthorized interference.

-(e) Where equipment is being continually reused and periodic checks are appropriate and completed structure will function as indicated.
+(e) Where equipment is being continually reused and periodic checks are appropriate and

 (f) Immediately prior to load being applied.